-GloBE also features a UTPR (originally an undertaxed payments rule).
-A country's UTPR would apply when an in-scope multinational group's Constituent Entities do not pay at least a 15% ETR and a top-up tax is not paid under a QDMT or an IIR in another jurisdiction.
+GloBE also features an Undertaxed Profits Rule, or UTPR (originally an undertaxed payments rule).
+A country's UTPR would apply when an in-scope multinational group's Constituent Entities do not pay at least a 15% ETR (i.e., there is no QDMT) and a top-up tax is not paid under an IIR in another jurisdiction.
 The basic idea of the UTPR is as a backstop.
-It preserves the primary entitlement of either (1) the ultimate parent entity's home country to collect all of the top-up tax if it so chooses, or (2) a relevant source country to forestall the application of an IIR by means of a QDMT, while allowing intermediate countries to collect the top-up tax where the other eligible jurisdictions choose not to do so.
+It preserves the primary entitlement of either (1) a relevant source country to forestall the application of an IIR by means of a QDMT, or (2) the ultimate parent entity's home country to collect all of the top-up tax if it so chooses, while allowing intermediate countries to collect the top-up tax where the other eligible jurisdictions choose not to do so.